mrochon/b2csamples/Policies/MultiTenant/Readme.md

 ### Description
 A [sample React SPA application](https://aka.ms/mtb2c) illustrating use of a single Azure B2C directory for a multi-tenant SaaS applications.
 SaaS applications need to know not only who the user is, but also which of the many organizations the application services the user belongs to.
 In the SaaS application, each organization is considered to be a separate tenant.
 To make it more obvious as to the context for using this term, the following will qualify it *application tenant*.
 In this sample, a single B2C directory maintains the relationship between individuals and the application tenants (organizations) presenting that information as part of the token it issues to the application.

 **Note:** an older version of the [sample application (MVC)](https://b2cmultitenant.azurewebsites.net) is still deployed.
 IEF policies in this folder are used by it.
 I am planning to retire it in a couple of months.
+For the time being the custom journey xml files are in the [Scripts folder](https://github.com/mrochon/b2csamples/tree/master/Scripts/MultiTenant).

 ### Functionality